The Everything Guide to Fire Extinguishers: Classes, Types & More

 Fire extinguisher servicing typically includes:

-• A Visual inspection
+- A Visual Inspection

-• A Pressure test
+- A Pressure test

-• A Recharge
+- A Recharge

-Recharging your fire extinguisher is essential because it replaces the fire-suppressing chemicals used when the extinguisher is discharged.
 Because of this, it is important to ensure your extinguisher is recharged as soon as possible after it has been used.

 You can typically find a local service provider by doing a Google search for “fire extinguisher servicing near me.”
 Your local fire department will often service your fire extinguisher free of charge!